 The Global Forest Coalition supports and coordinates joint NGO/IPO campaigns for socially just and effective forest policy and the rights of Indigenous and other forest peoples.
 We work on the following campaigns:

-The production of meat and the production of fodder for the intensive livestock industry is one of the main causes of deforestation, especially in the continent with the highest deforestation rates on Earth, Latin America.
-GFC analyses and raises the awareness of decision-makers on the impact of unsustainable livestock production and more sustainable, community-based alternatives.
+The production of meat and animal feed for the intensive livestock industry is one of the main causes of deforestation, especially in South America, the continent with the highest rates of deforestation on Earth.
+We raise awareness of the impacts of unsustainable livestock production and campaign to end subsidies and perverse subsidies for these destructive practices.
+We also support the struggles of peasant farmers and Indigenous communities, who are often forcibly removed from their land by big agribusiness and poisoned by toxic fertilisers and herbicides, and we promote more sustainable, community-based alternatives.

 GFC works together with a large number of women’s movements in the international Women’s Major Group (WMG) on sustainable development and on UNEP processes, and in the #Women2030 Programme.
 We are also part of The Gender & Sustainable Development Alliance which includes recognised organisations such as Women International for a Common Future (WECF) and the Gender Water Alliance.
 We aim to integrate gender considerations in all our other policies and activities.